And what do you think about putting yesterday's first half hour up on Facebook too?

 His wife is a lawyer at Fannie Mae or Freddie Mac, one of the two.

-They breed snurgly.
+They breed, snurgly.

-I mean, it's uh it's incestuous.
+I mean, it's incestuous.

-Every waking moment is about this kind of stuff.
+These people, every waking moment is about this kind of stuff.

-He they send him out there to uh be the face of the administration these briefings, and he doesn't it's like he's afraid to say anything.
+They send him out there to be the face of the administration in these briefings.

-A couple of examples here, the press briefing, a reporter said, why why would you not release the photo of bin Laden?
+A couple of examples here, the press briefing, a reporter said, why would you not release the photo of bin Laden?

-I'll be candid that there are sensitivities here in terms of the uh appropriateness of releasing photographs Of uh Osama bin Laden and in the uh aftermath of this fire fight, and and we're making an evaluation about the need to do that because of the sensitivities involved.
+I'll be candid that there are sensitivities here in terms of the appropriateness of releasing photographs of Osama bin Laden and in the aftermath of this firefight.

 He doesn't know what to say.